 [Comment 1: This property enables writing declarative specifications using Modelica.
 It also makes it possible for Modelica compilers to freely perform algebraic manipulation of expressions containing function calls while still preserving their semantics.
-For example, a tool may use common subexpression elemination to call a pure function just once, if it is called several times with identical input arguments.]
+For example, a tool may use common subexpression elemination to call a pure function just once, if it is called several times with identical input arguments.
+However, since functions may fail we can e.g. only move a common function call from inside a loop to outside the loop if the loop is run at least once.]